 1. I Look Until I Find Something I Want to Write

-As of right now, I have 102 drafts on Medium, 53 drafts on my main blog, and 57 on The Art of Blogging.
+As of right now, I have well over 200 drafts collecting digital dust in various WordPress Dashboards.
 I also have 34 drafts on Google Docs.
 Never mind the logic in this.
 Some of them are just a headline, some of them are a headline and a quote, some of them contain 2,000 words I have no idea in which order to put them.

 The idea is that I go through this list, one item at a time, opening and closing tabs like crazy until I find something I feel inspired to write.
 I don’t sit around, waiting for inspiration, I go after it like a dog chasing a car.
 I go through this list of ideas and drafts and quotes until I feel inspired to write about a certain topic.

 Odds are you too have a similar list of ideas and topics.
 Go through them, one by one, and spend at least five minutes thinking about each of them.
 Just think.
 Sometimes it helps if you can walk around the house, which is what I do, quite a lot, since the sign that I’ve written ten thousand words or more is the fact that my feet hurt.

 99 times out of 100, you will find an idea that you feel inspired to write about, no matter your mood.

 2. I Read a Bunch of Blog Posts

 Not only do I read and highlight other blog posts, but I also comment on those articles.
 What I am looking for is a “yeah, but…” I am not interested in the articles that I agree with wholeheartedly, but only those that I can actually add to the conversation if I were to write my take on that topic or idea.